 Barrier Solution Lack of consumer information about energy efficiency benefits The Program uses an account management strategy to educate customers about energy efficiency opportunities.
-Split incentives (between owners/landlords and tenants) The Program overcomes the split incentive problem by providing services free of charge to end users.
-Lack of financing for energy efficiency improvements By providing measures and services free of charge to customers, the Program overcomes the lack of financing barrier.
+Split incentives (between owners/landlords and tenants) The Program overcomes the split incentive problem by providing services free of charge to end users. ☐ Lack of financing for energy efficiency improvements By providing measures and services free of charge to customers, the Program overcomes the lack of financing barrier.
 Lack of qualified personnel resources to support objectives.
 Program Staff is highly qualified and has previous program experience to help educate customers and achieve program goals Residential Housing Type: Multi-family and mobile home tenants The Program targets multi-family units and adapts its marketing approach to ensure penetration of this market.

 Over 2,700 buildings (with an average of 25 units) will receive Energy Smart services.
-In order to reach this goal, more than 10,000 potential customers will be contacted by the Page 1283 of 1409 field sales and telemarketing staff.
-The response rate of all customers contacted has been approximately 25% during the previous program cycle July through December 2008.
+In order to reach this goal, more than 10,000 potential customers will be contacted by the field sales and telemarketing staff.
+The response rate of all customers contacted has been approximately 19% during the previous program cycle.

-Multi-Family Direct Therm Savings Program Target by 2009 Program Target by 2010 Program Target by 2011

-Apartment units installed 39,000 30,500

-of Buildings installed 1,560 1,220

-of Phone calls made 6,200 4,880

-of 1.5 gpm Showerheads installed 27,800 22,000
+Multi-Family Direct Therm Savings Program Target by 2013 Program Target by 2014 Apartment units installed TBD22,300 TBD22,300 of Buildings installed TBD900 TBD 900 of Phone calls made TBD 5,200 TBD 5,200 of 1.5 gpm Showerheads installed TBD21,500 TBD21,500